kochetkov-ma/kotest-allure/README.md

     // testImplementation "io.kotest:kotest-common-jvm:<version>"
 }
 ```
+Allure Listener has annotation `@AutoScan` that's why not necessary to enable this Listener explicitly.
-Listener has annotation `@AutoScan`.
-It provides necessary `allure common libs` but doesn't offer Kotest dependency.
+Also, it provides necessary `allure common libs` but doesn't offer Kotest dependency.

 ### Results
-By default results were collected to `./build/allure-results`.
+By default, results were collected to `./build/allure-results`.
 You can override it by system property `-Dallure.results.directory=...`.
 Or via gradle script:
 ```groovy
 test {